SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Experiments

 \subsection{Experiment Setting}

+\textbf{Dataset and Metrics.} We evaluated our method on three datasets, \ie, ADE20k~\cite{zhou_SemanticUnderstandingScenes_2019}, WireFrame~\cite{huang_LearningParseWireframes_2018}, and COCO2017~\cite{lin_MicrosoftCOCOCommon_2014}.
+We constructed our training and validation sets based on ADE20k training and validation sets, respectively.
+For WireFrame and COCO, we only used their test sets for testing since we did not train the model on these two datasets.
+ADE20k training set contains 20k images while the validation set contains 2k images.
+WireFrame test set has 462 images.
+We randomly taken 2k images from COCO test set as our test set.

-\textbf{Dataset and Metrics.} We synthesized the training images using the normal images from the ADE20K training set \cite{zhou_SemanticUnderstandingScenes_2019}.
-Three distortion models were used in our experiments, \ie, FOV, DM, and ED.
-ADE20K dataset contains 20k images for training and 2k images for testing.
-We synthesized the test set for each distortion model separately.
+We used three distortion models in our experiments, \ie, FOV, DM, and ED.
+We synthesized the dataset for each distortion model separately.
 Each normal image was center-cropped with the maximum size at the height or width side and then resized to $257 \times 257$.
 In the warping module, the image coordinate was normalized to $[-1, 1]$.
 The distortion parameter of each distortion model was sampled from a uniform distribution within a pre-defined range, \ie, $[-0.02, -1]$ for DM, $[0.2, 1.2]$ for FOV, and $[0.7, 2]$ for ED, which is determined according to two empirical rules.
 First, the distortions should not be too large such that the valid area in the distorted image would be too small.
 Second, distortions from different models should be comparable since we need to exploit the inter-model consistency to rectify them into the same normal image.
-For evaluation metrics, we adopt PSNR and SSIM which have been widely used in prior arts \cite{bukhariAutomaticRadialDistortion2013, aleman-flores_AutomaticLensDistortion_2014, rong_RadialLensDistortion_2016, yin_FishEyeRecNetMulticontextCollaborative_2018, xue_LearningCalibrateStraight_2019}.
-They can measure the difference between the rectified image and the ground-truth normal one.